-Broken Promises, the museum exhibit
+Broken Promises, the museum exhibit.

-Grounded in research from Landscapes of Injustice, this exhibit explores the dispossession of Japanese Canadians in the 1940s.
+Grounded in research from Landscapes of Injustice, this exhibit explores the dispossession of Japanese Canadians during the 1940s.
 It illuminates the loss of home and the struggle for justice of one racially marginalized community.
 The story unfolds by following seven narrators.
 Learn about life for Japanese Canadians in Canada before war, the administration of their lives during and after war ends, and how legacies of dispossession continue to this day.

 Video with reflections by the curators and descendants of the narrators.